collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 ## To do

-* They're actually lists of JSON
+* They're actually lists of JSON objects
+* Convert JSON into data
 * Extract one example

 * Toggle pipeline with GridSearchCV for primary language